 In Cambodia, findings from the survey (Table 5), the FGDs, as well as the mid-term evaluation of the LEL project tend to confirm that VSLA membership has had a direct impact on income.
 It has increased for most households.
 The survey also asked women which livelihood activities were mostly under their responsibilities, and which ones were started after joining a VSLA (Table 5).
 Disaggregated results between the Koh Kong and Ratanakiri provinces in Cambodia provide some insight about the extent to which the LEL project implemented in the Koh Kong province, (with a focus on agricultural development), and the PSL project implemented in Ratanakiri, (with a focus on health), influenced women to start new activities (Table 5).
-It seems the main difference is around investment in livestock and the increased income generated by this livestock, as well as increased investments in vegetable production (higher in LEL-served villages of Koh Kong); while in Ratanakiri, VSLA members were more prone to invest in petty trade and were more likely to receive increased income from cash crops.8 These numbers call for more research on the level of attribution of results achieved by the LEL project.
-This could be done for the final evaluation of the project, keeping in mind it might be good to compare results between VSLA members who are part of the LEL project and other VSLA members who are not part of the project.
+It seems the main difference is around investment in livestock and the increased income generated by this livestock, as well as increased investments in vegetable production (higher in LEL-served villages of Koh Kong); while in Ratanakiri, VSLA members were more prone to invest in petty trade and were more likely to receive increased income from cash crops.
+These numbers call for more research on the level of attribution of results achieved by the LEL project.
+This could be done for the final evaluation of the project, keeping in mind it might be good to compare

-8 Some clarifications might be necessary to explain the cause and effect relationship between results achieved by LEL and the participation to a VSLA, as 66% of LEL beneficiaries are part of a VSLA, but VSLA are found in 49 villages in Koh Kong, while LEL was implemented in 28 villages.
+&lt;sup>8 Some clarifications might be necessary to explain the cause and effect relationship between results achieved by LEL and the participation to a VSLA, as 66% of LEL beneficiaries are part of a VSLA, but VSLA are found in 49 villages in Koh Kong, while LEL was implemented in 28 villages.
 This means some VSLA members did not benefit from LEL and some LEL beneficiaries did not benefit from the VSLA.